AtulChikku/Sp-Sn-S2n-Prediction/README.md

 ### Running the Code

-1.  **Train a Model**:
-    Use the main training script to train a new model.
-You can specify the target observable.
+Use the main training script.
+You can specify which model to run via command-line arguments.

+1.  **Train the DNN Model**:
     ```bash
-    python src/train.py --target Sn --epochs 200 --batch_size 32
+    python src/train.py --model dnn --target Sn --epochs 200
     ```

-2.  **Make Predictions**:
-    Use a prediction script to get the separation energy for a given nucleus.
+2.  **Train the XGBoost Model**:
     ```bash
-    python src/predict.py --target Sn --Z 8 --N 8
+    python src/train.py --model xgboost --target Sn
     ```